dushyg/findFalcone/README.md

 Also all lazy loaded modules in the application have been preloaded using PreloadAllModules routing strategy so that these files are already downloaded before user access them.

+## Lighthouse integration

+The application build process is intergated with Google Lighthouse tool via script 'npm run lighthouse-report' and saves the Lighthouse report at location 'dist/findingFalcone/browser/lhreport.html'.

+Build process fails if the lighthouse performance score < 70.

 ## Webpack bundle analyzer

 This project uses webpack-bundle-analyzer to monitor size of various code modules / artifacts.